couchand/formula.herokuapp.com/README.markdown

 documentation
 -------------

-parses formula syntax and returns a JSON representation of the parse tree.  leaf nodes are just their text value, and inner nodes have an `expression` property which describes what type of node they are.  each type of inner node has various other properties to complete the description.
+parses formula syntax and returns a json representation of the parse tree.  leaf nodes are just their text value, inner nodes are objects.  they have an `expression` property that describes their node type, and other properties to complete the description.

  * `function`: function call
    * `function`: text name